TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 This sets the absolute path name (the directory) for saving images and any files associated with them.

 <image_full_save_path> - a string varval specifying a directory path.
 It must not contain white space and must not include the file name - only the directory path.
+This string argument may be up to SCNFNAME_MAX bytes long (currently set at 259 bytes).

+**Note**: Any argument longer than SCNFNAME_MAX bytes will be truncated to that limit when read by the interpreter so longer file or path names will likely result in an error when the interpreter attempts to read them.

 **Note**: The <image_full_save_path> must contain at least one directory separator (/ or  depending on your OS) to be valid.
 The interpreter will automatically use the last separator found in your path to join the directory to the file name.
 You do not need to end the path with a slash; if you do, the resulting file path will contain a double slash (e.g., path//root_0001.bmp).".
 While this double slash may be handled correctly by your OS, it is cleaner and better practice to avoid the use of a terminal slash in case some OS or applications have difficulties with double slashes in path names.